-The procurement service within SYFR is undergoing change in order to meet external challenges and to better align with the general direction of travel of the public sector.
+The procurement service within SYFR has undergoing change in order to meet external challenges and to better align with the general direction of travel of the public sector.
 A few examples are included for illustrative purposes in the last section of this strategy document.

-Professional procurement leadership has been commissioned to plan and drive through much needed change and improvements.
+Professional procurement leadership is now in place to plan and drive through much needed change and improvements and the new structure supports delivery of this through Category Management